-Barb has more than twenty-four years of experience in archaeology and cultural resources management throughout California and Nevada.
+Barb has more than twenty-five years of experience in archaeology and cultural resources management throughout California and Nevada.
 She serves as the project manager and principal investigator for prehistoric and historical archaeological, as well as multidisciplinary compliance projects.
 She has been managing large scale, complex regulatory projects, which include surveys, prehistoric and ethnographic background research, archaeological identification, evaluation, and mitigation, as well as large scale monitoring efforts in compliance with Section 106 of the NHPA, NEPA, and CEQA for clients in both the public and private sectors.
-She has specific expertise with Caltrans Standard Environmental Regulations Vol. 2 and the 2014 Programmatic Agreement, and Local Assistance programs, as well as the Principal Archaeologist on the San Francisco Planning Department consultant pool for nearly ten years.
+She has specific expertise with Caltrans Standard Environmental Regulations Vol. 2 and the 2014 Programmatic Agreement, and Local Assistance programs, as well as the Principal Archaeologist on the San Francisco Planning Department consultant pool for nearly ten years, and has managed several projects associated with relicensing efforts for the Federal Energy Regulatory Commission for both California major utilities .
 Barb has experience preparing and implementing Historic Properties Management Plans, Memoranda of Agreements, developing resolution of adverse effects to NRHP listed and eligible resources and working with Native American representatives and groups and on projects throughout California and Nevada.
 Her regulatory expertise particularly in the utility, transportation, and water resources arenas, extends across both state and federal regulations, with a focus on Section 106 and 36 Code of Federal Regulations, Part 800, as well as creatively managing due diligence work with clients in the absence of regulatory requirements.

 Barb’s Public Outreach